 Informal Learning: A Brief Definition to Start

-9 Characteristics of Informal Learning according to Decius
+9 Characteristics of Informal Learning According to Decius

 Informal learning is not institutionally organized

-Informal learning is less structured
+Informal learning is loosely structured

-Informal learning occurs in (work) everyday life
+Informal learning occurs in everyday (work) life

 Informal learning is self-directed by the learners